huynguyen250896/oCEM/README.md

 The following are parameters included in overlapCEM and their role:
 - data: a data frame or matrix. `data` has its rows are samples and its columns are genes.

 - clinical a data frame or matrix.
-Input data serve to perform Pearson's orrelations between each identified module and each clinical features.
+Input data serve to perform Pearson's correlations between each identified module and each clinical feature.
 It includes its rows are samples, and its columns are clinical features of your choice.

 - ncomp: positive integer.
 The optimal number of principal components.
 It should be >= 2.

 - standardize: logical.
-If your `data` are not standardized, just feed `T` or `TRUE` to this paramerter.
+If your `data` are not standardized, just feed `T` or `TRUE` to this parameter.
 Default value is `T`.

 - method: Post-processing methods.
 Allowed values are `ICA-FDR`, `ICA-Zscore`, or `IPCA-FDR`.

 - cex.text: numeric.
-Change the font size of texts in cells of the heatmap showing correlations between each identified module and each clinical features.
+Change the font size of texts in cells of the heatmap showing correlations between each identified module and each clinical feature.
 Default value is 0.7.

 Please download datasets [data_n_code](https://github.com/huynguyen250896/oCEM/tree/main/data_n_code) and read [Supplementary Materials](https://github.com/huynguyen250896/oCEM/blob/main/Supplementary%20Materials.pdf) (highly recommended) as examples to well grasp oCEM's easy-to-meet format and its usage.